OpenCollarTeam/opencollarteam.github.io/docs/OpenCollar-Cuffs.md

 - Make sure the Prims are highlighted blue and the visible Object is highlighted yellow (root)
 - Check “Edit Linked” in the build menu and select the Prims.
 - Go to “Texture” tab
-- Click on the Texture and select “Transparent”
+- Click on the Texture and select “Blank”, then adjust the Transparency to 100%
 - Uncheck “Edit Linked”
 - Add the notecards and cuff scripts required (to the root prim)
 - (optional) add “~nohide” in the description of all prims that should not hide/unhide.
 Other options include ~notexture ~nocolor ~noshiny ~noglow

-## Collar Attachment Points
+## Collar ChainPoints
-- The collar can have up to 4 chain attachment points.
-They are created and linked to the collar the same way the other attachments are.
-Attachment points should be named rcollar, lcollar, bcollar, and ooc respectively.
+- The collar can have up to 4 ChainPoints.
+They are created and linked to the collar.
+Collar ChainPoints should be named rcollar, lcollar, bcollar, and ooc respectively.

 ## Cuff Poses
 In order to use Cuff poses, you need to create a notecard.
 Move the notecard and the animations into the cuff contents, next to the oc_cuffs script.
 Animations and notecards are typically placed in Right Wrist (Arms) and Right Ankle (Legs)